mathhhys/softcodes-vs-code/docs/docs/telemetry.md

 ## Overview

-Continue collects and reports **anonymous** usage information to help us improve our product.
+Softcodes collects and reports **anonymous** usage information to help us improve our product.
 This data enables us to understand user interactions and optimize the user experience effectively.
 You can opt out of telemetry collection at any time if you prefer not to share your usage information.

 We utilize [Posthog](https://posthog.com/), an open-source platform for product analytics, to gather and store this data.
 For transparency, you can review the implementation code [here](https://github.com/continuedev/continue/blob/main/gui/src/hooks/CustomPostHogProvider.tsx) or read our [official privacy policy](https://continue.dev/privacy).

 ## Tracking Policy

-All data collected by Continue is anonymized and stripped of personally identifiable information (PII) before being sent to PostHog.
+All data collected by Softcodes is anonymized and stripped of personally identifiable information (PII) before being sent to PostHog.
 We are committed to maintaining the privacy and security of your data.

 ## What We Track